Park Sung-hoon: 2011–2017: Theater and breakthrough roles in television

 In the end of the year, Park joined Koki Mitani's play University of Laughs directed by Taeyoung Jeong, featuring actors Seo Hyun-cheol, Nam Seong-jin, Park Seong-hoon, and Lee Si-hoon.
 In the press call, Park mentioned that compared to his previous play, this play was even more challenging as it was a two-hander performance.
 Park expressed that after working on heavy projects consecutively, he wanted to do a comedy, and University of Laughs provided him with that opportunity.
 He also mentioned that memorizing the repeated and similar but different lines in the performance was the most difficult part.
 It was staged at Daehakro Arts Plaza Hall 1 until January 24 of the following year.

-Park gained recognition for his performances in diverse works including the popular play The History Boys, Model Students, Judo Boys, and Melodrama.
+Park appeared in several productions, including the popular play The History Boys, Model Students, Judo Boys, and Melodrama.
 He also fearlessly embraced roles pertaining to homosexuality in productions like The Pride and Two Weddings and a Funeral.
 His dedication to immersing himself in any role he took on earned him acclaim as an actor.
-As a result, he earned the nickname "theater idol," with fans eagerly lining up to see him after performances.
+As a result, he earned the nickname "theater idol" and developed a following among theater audiences.
 However, despite his popularity within the Daehangno theater community, he had yet to attain widespread recognition from the general public.

 In 2016, Park made a comeback to the play Almost, Maine at the Sangmyung Art Hall in Jongno District, Seoul, after three years.
 The performance took place from January 8 to April 10.
 In this performance, appeared in three different roles in three episodes, including "Where It Went," which depicts realistic love between two men and women.
 He said, "I met Director Min Joon-ho of the theater group Ganda and realized that I had been trying to act too easily.
 As Director Min is also an actor by profession, I received a lot of help in terms of 'eye-level explanations.'"

 In July that same year, Park signed an exclusive contract with BH Entertainment.
 In the end 2016, he became scene stealer with his role as Secretary Cha in SBS drama Don't Dare to Dream.

 In 2017, Park reprised his role as Oliver in the play The Pride directed by Kim Dong-yeon.
 The performance ran from March 21 to July 2, 2017, at the Daehakro Art One Theater Hall 2.
 Additionally, Park took on the role of reporter Na Sung-shik from the Splash Team in the drama Distorted.
 He also made a special appearance in Mad Dog as the insurance fraudster Go Jin-cheol.
 Furthermore, Park portrayed the supporting role of Park Gon in Black Knight: The Man Who Guards Me.

 2018–2021: Leading roles onscreen

 In 2018, Park Sung-hoon made an appearance as lead role named Sung-hoon in Jeong Beom-sik's horror film Gonjiam: Haunted Asylum.
-The film proved to be a surprise box office hit, drawing in 2.6 million viewers.
+The film was a box office success, drawing 2.6 million viewers.
 As a result, Park's recognition among audiences saw a significant increase.